Resources and support

 Services anticipate a spike in demand as lockdown lifts

-Most services feel there will be an increase in demand once measures are lifted.
+Most services feel there will be an increase in demand once measures are lifted and we saw this in both surveys of providers.

 This data was input by 55 organisations in England who run refuge services and use On Track.
 For these refuges combined, the average daily number of referrals received between 2nd January and 13th March 2020 was 31.7.
 After lockdown (from 23rd March 2020 to 17th April 2020) this dropped to an average of 19.7 referrals per day, a percentage decrease of 37.8%.